Human-AI Shared Control via Policy Dissection: Policy Dissection Method

 \subsection{Steering Agent via Stimulation-evoked Map}

-Human-AI shared can be fulfilled via the stimulation-evoked map.
-As shown in Fig.~\ref{figure:overview}, we stimulate certain motor primitives that are tightly coupled with certain kinematics such as spinning (increasing yaw rate) and deceleration (decreasing linear velocity).
-In this section, we discuss the implementation details of the process to elicit the desired behaviors.
+Now the last thing for evoking a behavior $b^k$ is to determine the output value for \textit{motor primitives} $\mathcal{S}^k$.
+At time step $t$, activating the \textit{motor primitive} $m^j$ related to kinematic attribute $s^j$ stands for applying its derivative $\dot{s}^j$ to the agent.
+For example, activating the speed related units equals to applying the derivative of speed, acceleration, to the agent.
+Therefore, changing the kinematic attribute $s^j$ at time step $t_0$ by activating the \textit{motor primitive} $m^j$ with a unit output $v^j$ can be formulated as:

+where $T=t_1-t_0$ is the activation period of the \textit{motor primitive} $m^j$, constant $v^j$ is the time-invariant output of $m^j$ and $f(v)$ is a mapping from \textit{motor primitive} output value $v^j$ to $\dot{s}^j$.

+For steering the agent, our goal is to understand some properties of $f(v)$, especially the correlation between $f(v)$ and $v$, so that we can amplify or reduce the $s^j$ by choosing a $v$ or $-v$.
+Taking the Ant robot of Fig.~\ref{figure:teaser_ant} as an example, activating the unit controlling y-axis movement with \textit{positive} value can drive the Ant move left, and a \textit{negative} value makes the Ant move right.
+We will illustrate the approach to probe the correlation in the following subsection.

 \textbf{Identifying Correlation Coefficient}.
-The correlation between activation value of motor primitives and the kinematics attributes needs to be determined.
-As shown in Ant robot of Fig.~\ref{figure:teaser_ant}, activating the neurons controlling y-axis movement with \textit{positive} value can drive the Ant move left, and a \textit{negative} value makes the Ant move right.

-We compute the correlation coefficient through \textit{spectral phase discrepancy}.
-Since motor primitives have their own predominant frequency component responding to specific kinematic attributes responding in similar frequency, we first find the predominant frequency component:
+We compute the correlation coefficient through \textit{spectral phase discrepancy}. we first find the predominant frequency component for the kinematic attribute $s^j$:

-At each window of STFT, we can compute the phase discrepancy of the transforms of $\mathbf m^j$ and $\mathbf s^j$ at the predominant frequency $\omega^{*}$.
-The average phase discrepancy at all temporal windows is across $N$ collected episodes:
+At each window of STFT, we can compute the phase discrepancy of the transformed $\mathbf m^j$ and $\mathbf s^j$ at the predominant frequency $\omega^{*}$.
+The average phase discrepancy at all temporal windows is computed across $N$ collected episodes:

 where D is the number of temporal windows and $\Phi$ is the function retrieving the phase.
-We then normalize $p^j$ to get correlation coefficient $\rho$ between $m^j$ and $s^j$ as

-A positive $\rho^j$ indicates we can amplify the kinematic attribute $s^j$ by stimulating the motor primitive $m^j$ with a positive value.
+We then normalize $p^j$ to get correlation coefficient $\rho$ between $m^j$ and $s^j$ as $\rho^j=1-| 2p^j | / \pi.$ $\rho^j$ tells us the most important thing that whether the $s^j$ will be amplified or reduced by overwriting the output of $m^j$ with a \textit{positive} or \textit{negative} value.
+After that, $v^j$ is finally determined by

-\textbf{Identifying Unit Output}.
-Suppose we want to amplify the scale of kinematic attribute $s^j$, the output value $v^j$ for motor primitive $m^j$, namely the activation of $m^j$, can be determined by is: